Chukot Akum

 Chukot Akum or Chukat Ha'Akum is a prohibition in Judaism of imitating Gentile manners in their dressings and practices.
 The prohibition comes from the Torah commandment "You shall not follow gentile customs" (Leviticus 20:23).
-Modern life has created many dilemmas on what constitutes a violation of this prohibition and there is ongoing debate about this topic.
-For example can a Jew attend Thanksgiving dinner or Mother's Day observance without violating this prohibition.
+Modern life has created many dilemmas on what constitutes a violation of this prohibition and there is ongoing debate about this topic, such as discussions on whether a Jew can attend Thanksgiving dinner or Mother's Day observance without violating this prohibition.